User37som/libbitcoin/bx-fetch-history.md

 }
 ```

-> The `output.height` property indicates the block height at which the output is confirmed.
-A missing value indicates that the output is unconfirmed.

-> The `input` property indicates that the output has been spent.
-The `input.height` property indicates the block height at which the spend is confirmed.
+> The `spent` property indicates that the received amount has been spent.
+The `spent.height` property indicates the block height at which the spend transaction is confirmed.
 A missing value indicates that the spend is unconfirmed.

+> The `received.height` property indicates the block height at which the receive transaction is confirmed.
+A missing value indicates that the receipt is unconfirmed.

 ### Example 2
 [13Ft7SkreJY9D823NPm4t6D1cBqLYTJtAe](https://blockchain.info/address/13Ft7SkreJY9D823NPm4t6D1cBqLYTJtAe)